Operation Toan Thang III: May

 On 19 May at 10:45 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy force 4 mi southeast of Phú Cường losing three killed while killing two PAVN/VC.
 At midday the armored cavalry squadron of the 25th Infantry Division patrolling 5 mi north of Trảng Bàng found the bodies of 12 PAVN/VC killed by airstrikes in the previous two days.
 At 16:40 armor from the 25th Infantry Division engaged an enemy force 7 mi southwest of Bến Cát killing 15 PAVN/VC and capturing six AK-47s and two RPG launchers.
 On 20 May at 11:10 mechanized infantry of the 3rd Brigade, 9th Infantry Division engaged an enemy force 9 mi southeast of Tân An killing 14 PAVN/VC and capturing four individual weapons.
 AT 11:30 a UH-1 was shot down 12 mi northeast of Phú Cường.
 At 14:20 a unit of the 3rd Brigade, 82nd Airborne Division sweeping and area 6 mi northeast of Trảng Bàng engaged an enemy force.
 The contact continued until 18:00 and resulted in 16 PAVN/VC killed and seven individual weapons captured.
 At 16:00 infantry from the 3rd Brigade, 9th Infantry Division engaged an enemy force 6 miles southwest of Rach Kien killing 12 PAVN/VC and capturing two individual weapons.

 On 21 May at 01:00 a unit of the 1st Brigade, 1st Cavalry Division in a night defensive position 11 mi south of Katum observed 10-15 enemy infiltrating their perimeter wire and engaged them with organics weapons, artillery and helicopter and fixed-wing gunship fire killing 12 PAVN and capturing one and six individual and two crew-served weapons.
 At 11:15 mechanized infantry of the 2nd Brigade, 1st Infantry Division engaged 15–20 enemy in bunkers 2 mi northwest of Củ Chi, artillery and air support were called in and the bodies of 17 PAVN/VC and six individual and one crew-served weapons were found.
 At 14:35 a UH-1 was shot down 0.6 mi east of Đức Hòa District.
 On 22 May at 04:15 an AH-1 was shot down 11 mi north of Xuân Lộc killing both crewmen.
 An OH-6 was hit by ground fire 4 mi south of Trảng Bàng.
-On 23 May at 04:45 an RF outpost 4 mi southwest of An Lộc received 100 rounds of 60/82mm mortar fire followed by a ground assault.
+On 23 May at 04:45 an RF outpost 4 mi southwest of An Lộc received 100 rounds of 60/82 mm mortar fire followed by a ground assault.
 The unit was reinforced by another RF unit and at 09:30 by mechanized infantry from the 1st Brigade, 1st Infantry Division.
-The PAVN withdrew at 15:00 leaving 53 dead, two individual weapons, 2 12.7mm machineguns and one 57mm recoilless rifle; U.S. losses were two killed, there were no ARVN losses.
+The PAVN withdrew at 15:00 leaving 53 dead, two individual weapons, 2 12.7mm machineguns and one 57 mm recoilless rifle; U.S. losses were two killed, there were no ARVN losses.
 At 13:00 mechanized infantry from the 1st Brigade, 25th Infantry Division patrolling 10 mi southeast of Tây Ninh found the graves of 15 PAVN killed approximately two days earlier.